sKaiCzar/queticker/README.md

 Further improvement will happen.

 ### Future Inclusions(in the coming quater):
--PouchDB integration with electron for tracking how many tasks done per day -including graphs and other analytics
+-Database integration with electron for tracking how many tasks done per day

+-including graphs and other analytics

 -Contest Page

 -Contest Trackers